AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2023.8.0 is 10 August 2023.
-The next release is planned for 14 September 2023.
+The release date for [!UICONTROL Cloud Manager] release 2023.9.0 is 14 September 2023.
+The next release is planned for 5 October 2023.

 ## What's New {#what-is-new}

-* Enhancements were made to improve comprehensibility and surfacing of error messages in Cloud Manager UI.
+* This release consists of bug fixes only for Cloud Manager.

 ## Bug Fixes {#bug-fixes}

-* Infrequent cases of [content copy](/help/using/content-copy.md) processes getting stuck has been addressed.
-* An temporary testing issue was resolved for customers not using New Relic One.
-* [The custom code quality rules](/help/using/custom-code-quality-rules.md) `SupportedRunmode` and `ImmutableMutableMixedPackage` have been removed from SonarQube as they are only applicable to AEM as a Cloud Service.
-* Users will no longer encounter stuck pipelines that appear to be in running state.
-* The **Environments** menu now closes after triggering the **[Copy Content](/help/using/content-copy.md)** modal.
-* [A pipeline re-execution](/help/using/code-deployment.md#reexecute-deployment) is no longer allowed if the previous execution does not have a `commitId` set on the build phase state.
-* A more understandable message is now displayed for rare errors when a user clicks on a pipeline in the **Activity** or **Pipeline** screens.
+* When a program is deleted, any associated, running pipeline is also deleted, ensuring that the pipeline is not incorrectly designated as failed status.
+* Occasionally, when all steps of a pipeline execution are 'completed',  status of the pipeline is seen as "running", making it seem to be in a stuck state.
+It is now seen as 'Complete'.
+* For repository branches generated using code generator archetype, CI/CD pipeline fails.